-High Functioning Depression is a term that gets thrown around a lot to describe a person that sometimes struggles with depression but seems to manage just fine most of the time.
+High Functioning Depression (functional depression) is a term that gets thrown around a lot to describe a person that sometimes struggles with depression but seems to manage just fine most of the time.

 Popular culture often lumps the mental health condition of depression into one category – a person is either depressed or they are not.